Master of Education in Educational Psychology

 In addition to admission requirements of the College of Graduate Studies, admission to the master's program requires the following:

-A well-written statement of purpose describing the student’s background and goals as well as the importance of the degree in achieving those goals.
+• A well-written statement of purpose describing your background and goals as well as the importance of this degree in achieving those goals

-Three letters of recommendation regarding the prospective student's potential for doing master's level work from professionals such as an undergraduate major advisor, current employer, school principal or others who are knowledgeable about the applicant’s ability to engage in graduate work in the desired program
+• Three letters of recommendation regarding your potential for doing master's level work from professionals such as an undergraduate major advisor, current employer, school principal or others who are knowledgeable about your ability to engage in graduate work in this degree program

 The master's program has selective admissions and may admit a limited number of students.
 Thus, meeting all formal criteria does not guarantee admission.